Adib Ra'op: Penang

 Adib left at the end of the season due to internal problems that occur in Perak.
 Penang announced him as their new player on 17 December 2021.

+Selangor FC

+On 1 July 2026, Adib joined Selangor, becoming the third signing for the club after Azam Azih and Selvan Anbualagan.

 International career

 On 23 May 2024, Adib received his first national call up for 2026 FIFA World Cup qualification and 2027 AFC Asian Cup qualification.
 He made his debut on 6 June 2024 in the 2026 FIFA World Cup qualifier against Kyrgyzstan at the Dolen Omurzakov Stadium.
 He substituted Stuart Wilkin in the 83rd minute as the game ended in a 1–1 draw.

 On 11 June 2024 in the match against Chinese Taipei at the Bukit Jalil National Stadium, he came on as a substitute for Akhyar Rashid in the 74th minute and scored his first international goal in stoppage time which gave Malaysia a 3–1 victory.